Get Our Insider to Property Damage Brochure

 Large vans are often used by church groups, families, and other organizations to transport a dozen people or more.
 These vans can be rented or owned by anyone, meaning that the person operating the van is likely no more qualified than any other person to drive such an imposing vehicle.

 If you or a loved one have been injured in an accident involving a large, multi-passenger van, the law firm of Dewey, Ramsay & Hunt, P.A., may be able to help.
-Contact us today at (704) 377-3737 or contact us online.
+Contact our Charlotte personal injury attorneys today at (704) 377-3737 or contact us online.

 At-Fault Laws for Accidents in North Carolina